chrishare/datapower-gitops-go/README.md

 # datapower-gitops-go

-Go rewrite of my former datapower tooling
+Go rewrite of datapower tooling I'd formerly written in python.

+This utility performs datapower maintenance activities (deployments, validations, upgrades) in a gitops-styled fashion, with some standalone CLI functionality too.

 ### TODO